breatheco-de/content/src/content/lesson/token-based-api-authentication.md

 ## What is a Security Token?

-In a broad way a token is a "number that proves something", for example: When you finish making a bank transfer, the bank sends a confirmation "token" serves as proof to validate that the transaction exists and it's valid.
-That confirmation number could be also called a **confirmation `token`**.
+In a broad sense, a token is a "number that proves something."
+For example: when you finish making a bank transfer, the bank sends a confirmation "token" serves as proof to validate that the transaction exists and it's valid.
+That confirmation number could be also called a **confirmation token**.

 Other examples for every-day tokens:

 - Your social security number (token) proves your credit history.
-- Credit Card number proves you have a valid credit card.
+- Your credit card number proves you have a valid credit card.
 - Etc.

-### A security token it's more than just a number
+### A security token is more than just a number

-Tokens used for authentication need to be more that normal just numbers, they need to be almost impossible to fake, predict or break.
+Tokens used for authentication need to be more than just plain numbers, they need to be almost impossible to fake, predict or break.

-- Non-consecutive, that will make them very predictable, hackers will guess the next one.
+- Non-consecutive; that will make them very predictable, hackers will guess the next one.
 - Infinite (almost): What will happen if you run out of tokens?
 Can you imagine MasterCard running out of credit card numbers?
-- Non-reusable: There are cases of re-usable tokens, but in general once a token is generated no one else should every use it but you.
+- Non-reusable: There are cases of re-usable tokens, but in general once a token is generated, no one else should ever use it but you.
 - Validatable: The token must follow some hidden pattern (encryption) that allows validating the token without compromising the owner or author.

 ### Generating tokens

-There are several types of tokens you can use for your Autentication system like Basic, Bearer, or JWT.
-Most of them use Advance cryptography algorithms that we are not going to address in this lesson (you can watch this [amazing video to learn more](https://www.youtube.com/watch?v=4zahvcJ9glg)).
+There are several types of tokens you can use for your Authentication system like Basic, Bearer, or JWT.
+Most of them use advanced cryptography algorithms that we are not going to address in this lesson (you can watch this [amazing video to learn more](https://www.youtube.com/watch?v=4zahvcJ9glg)).
 Instead, we are going to talk about hashing.

 #### What is a hash?